Identifying your Target Market

 First things first, you need to decide what demographics, psychographics, geographic's, etc. your audience can be placed in

 Having a rough idea will help you in terms of the next few steps in finding your real target audience.
-This can be as vague or as specific as you want to begin with, for example in regards to age you can simply pick a large age range at this stage and filter it down as you go on or if you’re confident on the age for your product or service, you may have a specific age already chosen.
+This can be as vague or as specific as you want to begin with.
+It's just all about having an idea of the beginnings of your target audience and what demographics they can fit into.

 Sharpening your focus will make your marketing efforts a lot more efficient and effective